ARNAVbot/iOS-Clima/README.md

 * How to create a dark-mode enabled app.
 * How to use vector images as image assets.
-* Learn to use the UITextField to get user input.
+* Learn to use the UITextField to get user input, put validations on text field.
 * Learn about the delegate pattern.
 * Swift protocols and extensions.
 * Swift guard keyword.